vdolek/angular-runtime-config/README.md

 with the deployment package, so you have to build the application for every environment.
 It doesn't allow you to build one package which could be deployed to different environments.

-This library brings support for loading configuration in runtime based on your configuration.
+This library brings support for loading configuration in runtime.
 It also allows you to load multiple configuration files and merge them into one configuration object.

 ## Playground